We use some essential cookies to make this website work.

 Data, Freedom of Information releases and corporate reports

-Licence for the export of military goods which have been imported into the UK to be returned to the original country for repair or replacement.
+Licence allowing the export of dual-use items returned to the original country of import for repair or replacement under warranty.

-Licence allowing the export or transfer of printed circuit boards (PCBs) and components for dual-use goods.
+Licence allowing the export or transfer of military and dual-use goods to UK armed forces in embargoed destinations.

 Transhipment licences allow controlled goods to pass through the UK on the way to other destinations: find out when you need one and how to use it.